jesinkjoy/office-realignment-optimization/README.md

 # 🧩 Office Realignment Optimization

-This project focuses on optimizing office space allocation to minimize commuting time and improve operational efficiency using Excel Solver and AMPL.
+This project focuses on optimizing office space allocation across regions to minimize travel hours and operational costs.
+It involves transitioning from Excel Solver models to structured AMPL-based optimization.

 ---

 ## 🧠 Objectives

-- Optimize employee-to-office assignments by minimizing total travel hours and associated costs.
+- Optimize assignment of employees to regional offices using linear programming.
-- Develop structured models using Excel Solver (Phase I) and AMPL (Phase II).
+- Minimize commuting hours and total cost while meeting operational constraints.
-- Apply linear programming techniques to improve decision-making in facility planning.
+- Transition from spreadsheet-based modeling to scalable programmatic optimization in AMPL.

 ---

 ## 📈 Methodology

-- **Phase I**: Created a basic optimization model using Excel Solver to assign employees to nearby offices based on travel hours.
+- **Phase I**: Built a basic optimization model using Excel Solver to allocate employees based on commute hours.
-- **Phase II**: Developed a structured linear programming model in AMPL, using cleaned and normalized data inputs.
+- **Phase II**: Used AMPL to develop a scalable, structured optimization model based on regional capacity, cost constraints, and role-based availability.
-- **Modeling Focus**: Incorporated constraints like availability limits and cost efficiency to produce an optimal realignment strategy.
+- **Data Preparation**: Created detailed region-store mappings and aggregated cost/time assumptions to support modeling.

 ---